Illinois Nursing CEUs: Fulfilling Your CE Requirements

 Approved Providers for Illinois Nursing CEUs

 The Illinois Department of Financial and Professional Regulation accepts continuing education from providers that meet specific approval criteria.
-While Illinois does not operate its own provider approval program like some states, the Board recognizes several categories of acceptable providers.
+The administrative rules list approved sponsor categories directly, so verifying a provider against that list protects your hours.

 ANCC accredited providers receive automatic acceptance in Illinois.
 ANCC accreditation represents the national gold standard for nursing continuing education, with rigorous standards ensuring evidence-based content, independence from commercial influence, and outcome-focused design.
 All ANCC contact hours count toward Illinois APRN requirements without question.